brianarciga1/Typing-Program-Game/README.md

   * Typing tests will be timed, with choices of time limits, such as 30 seconds, 1 minute, or two minutes.
 * We are considering using [windows.h](https://docs.microsoft.com/en-us/windows/win32/learnwin32/learn-to-program-for-windows) to do our window managing and keypress detection.
 * The input will be the keypresses of the user.
 The output will be the words that the user types, in colors depending on the correctness of the user's input.
-* We intend to use the Composite, Observer and Abstract Factory design patterns for the project.
+* We intend to use the Composite, Observer and Strategy design patterns for the project.
   * Composite will be useful to manage the multiple components that will be a part of the program window, such as the typing box, text prompt, and timer.
     * A Canvas object that inherits a Graphic object would be the main part of the window, and the other components would lie on it.
     * Then, a something like a Textbox object would be overlayed onto the Canvas to create an interface for the user to type the words that show up on the screen.
     * Each Graphic object that contains text in the form of a string will have member functions that will allow the text and its background change color, for example when a user gets a correct or incorrect spelling of a word.
-  * Abstract Factory will be useful in instantiating the above objects, as some of them are very similar.
-    * Depending on the user's settings, the program will present them with different forms of text, such as words or quotes.
-These would have different classes with different implementations, so the factory would help us organize the instantiation of the test material.
-    * There will be separate factories for each type of test material.
-For example, "Word" for a set of random words, "Quote" for a random 1-2 sentence quote, or "Paragraph" for a longer paragraph.
+  * Strategy pattern will be used to read and display typing material.
+    * There will be at least 3 main strategies, creating typing material with:
+      1. Quotes
+      2. Paragraphs
+      3. A collection of random words
   * Observer will be used to keep track of users on a leader board.
 Users will be ranked based on their typing efficiency.
     * There would be three main functions.
 Users will have the option to add and reset their scores.
     * Users should also be able to return the score for the top users.